-There are three standing committees of the WWLHIN Board of Directors – Governance, Finance and Audit and the Nominating Committee.
+There are three standing committees of the WWLHIN Board of Directors – Governance & Community Nominations Committee, Finance & Audit Committee, and Quality Committee.

 Finance & Audit Committee